laduta/ask-my-pdf/README.md

 - 🧠 Parent-child chunking for better context
 - 🔬 Answer grounding — no hallucination
 - 🖼️ OCR support for scanned documents
-- ⚡ Persistent vector store — no reprocessing on restart

 ---